Oxygen in my tents | Amelia Rosselli’s side of the story

 The most iconic play in literature starts with the appearance of a ghost.
 In the first scene of William Shakespeare’s Hamlet, the night guards worry in front of King Hamlet’s spirit.
 His apparition is a woeful omen to them, standing for Denmark’s future tragedies.
-The archetype of the ghost of the dead father spans the centuries and reaches the Italian poetry of the Seventies.
-Oxygen in my tents, from her 1976 book Documento, enacts Amelia Rosselli’s conversation with a shadow, her father’s one.
+The archetype of the ghost of the dead father spans centuries and reaches the Italian poetry of the Seventies.
+Oxygen in my tents, from her 1976 book Documento, enacts Amelia Rosselli’s conversation with a shadow, her father’s.
 But, in this case, the ghost is not a disturbing presence.
 Rosselli, on the contrary, craves to evoke his closeness.

 a message that remained there in the void

 as if to a shadow it did not carry a message

 of good wishes the tenant who is me: your